steemit/steem/doc/devs/2018-08-20-resource-notes.md

 The resources currently implemented in the code are:

 - Subsidized accounts.
 Users can occasionally create accounts for free.
-- Account creation.
-Normal account creation with a fee.
 - History bytes.
 The amount of space stuff takes up in blocks.
 - Market bytes.
 A different kind of space, it exists for historical reasons.
 It might go away at some point.
 - State bytes.
 The amount of space stuff takes up in chain state.